celo-org/celo-monorepo/packages/docs/developer-resources/start.md

 # Start

-The following examples and guides will serve as a guide to understand building on Celo for various platforms:
+The following examples and guides will help you start building on Celo.

 ## Backend / command line interface